Hilltop Holdings Inc.: Corporate overview

-Hilltop Holdings is a financial holding company that provides business and consumer banking services from locations all around Texas via its primary subsidiary, PlainsCapital Bank.
+Hilltop Holdings is a financial holding company that provides business and consumer banking services from locations throughout Texas via its primary subsidiary, PlainsCapital Bank.
 A wholly owned subsidiary of PlainsCapital Bank, PrimeLending, provides mortgage lending services with offices throughout the United States.
-Hilltop Securities Inc. and Hilltop Securities Independent Network Inc. are subsidiaries of Hilltop Holdings that provide brokerage and investment banking services to clients throughout the United States.
+Hilltop Securities Inc. and Momentum Independent Network Inc. are subsidiaries of Hilltop Holdings that provide brokerage and investment banking services to clients throughout the United States.

 Jeremy Ford was named as the sole CEO of Hilltop Holdings in April 2019.
 William Furr was appointed as chief financial officer in September 2016.

-As of its June 30, 2019 earnings report, Hilltop Holdings reported employment of about 5,100 people and operating 440 locations in 41 U.S. states, with total assets of US$ 14.3 billion.
+As of its December 31, 2024 earnings report, Hilltop Holdings reported employment of about 3,650 people and operating 280 locations in 48 U.S. states, with total assets of US$16.3 billion.

 History and acquisitions

 Hilltop Holdings was established as Affordable Residential Communities in 1998.
 The real estate investment trust focused on acquiring, renovating and operating manufactured home communities, among other services.
 The company completed an initial public offering in July 2004.
-In 2007, Affordable Residential Communities sold its manufactured home communities business assets for US$ 1.8 billion and changed its name to Hilltop Holdings Inc. Also in 2007, Hilltop Holdings purchased National Lloyds Corporation, an insurance company specializing in coverage for manufactured homes.
+In 2007, Affordable Residential Communities sold its manufactured home communities business assets for US$1.8 billion and changed its name to Hilltop Holdings Inc. Also in 2007, Hilltop Holdings purchased National Lloyds Corporation, an insurance company specializing in coverage for manufactured homes.

 On November 30, 2012, Hilltop Holdings acquired PlainsCapital Corporation and its operating subsidiaries PlainsCapital Bank, PrimeLending and First Southwest Company.
 It acquired the former First National Bank of Edinburg, Texas, in 2013.

-In January 2015, Hilltop Holdings finalized acquisition of SWS Group Inc. for approximately US$ 350 million.
+In January 2015, Hilltop Holdings finalized acquisition of SWS Group Inc. for approximately US$350 million.
 The SWS subsidiary Southwest Securities Federal Savings Bank (FSB) was merged into PlainsCapital Bank.
 In January 2016, Hilltop Holdings subsidiaries First Southwest Company and the previous SWS banking subsidiary Southwest Securities Inc. merged and began operations as HilltopSecurities.

+In August 2018, Hilltop completed its acquisition of Houston-based The Bank of River Oaks in an $85 million all-cash transaction.